Application Frequently Asked Questions

 Should I take any specific courses to prepare me for graduate school in I-O?

-Ph.D. students are usually provided with either teaching or research assistantships, but may request a part-time internship.
+Ph.D. students are usually provided with either teaching or research assistantships, but may request a part-time internship after a certain number of years in the program.

 GMU's official website regarding fellowships is located at http://honorscollege.gmu.edu/pgfs/